-Further, we obtain the Fiscal Rule Index from the European Commission (2020).
-Its construction is described in e.g. Debrun et al. (2008).
-It combines both the strength and coverage of all rules in existence, which could apply different government sectors or levels.
-Strength is based on (1) the statutory or legal base of the rule (the highest score being for a constitutional one); (2) the body that monitors the rule (an independent authority or the national parliament achieves the highest score); (3) the body that enforces the rule (again, an independent authority or the national parliament achieves the highest score); (4) the enforcement mechanism (automatic corrections and sanctions for non-compliance achieve the highest score); and (5) visibility in the media.
+Further, we gather data on national fiscal frameworks.
+First, we obtain the Fiscal Rule Index from the European Commission (2020).
+It is an index of national fiscal rules and its construction is described in e.g. Debrun et al. (2008).
+It combines both the strength and the coverage of all rules in existence, which could apply to different government sectors or levels.
+Strength is based on (1) the statutory or legal base of the rule (the highest score being for a constitutional one); (2) the body that monitors the rule (an independent authority or the national parliament achieves the highest score); (3) the body that enforces the rule (again, an independent authority or the national parliament achieves the highest score); (4) the enforcement mechanism (automatic corrections and sanctions for noncompliance achieve the highest score); and (5) visibility in the media.
 Then strength is weighted by the share of general government finances covered by the rule and, finally, the resulting weighted scores are aggregated over all rules present.
 In case multiple rules apply to the same general government subsector their weights, except for that of the strongest, are halved.
+Second, from the IMF Fiscal Council Dataset (2016) we obtain time-varying information on key features of existing fiscal councils, including on whether they produce or assess the macroeconomic forecasts used in the budgetary process, on their media impact, and on formal guarantees for their independence.
+Third, we collect World Bank Worldwide Governance Indicators for Voice and Accountability and Government Effectiveness.